rottencandy/hello-world/README.md

 Hello there!!!

-  This is the repo i created after following the tutorial.
+  This is a repo i created by following the Github tutorial.